The Players' Guide

 So if you have a match that is coming up to being a month old and your opponent has either stopped playing, or is playing very slowly, please contact me by PM in the first instance and I will see if I can contact the player and get things moving again.
 If I cannot contact the player then the match will be sent for adjudication.

-Rule 6 states "Please notify the tournament organisers if you are unable to contact an opponent to start a match after 7 days have elapsed."
+Rule 6 also states "Please notify the tournament organisers if you are unable to contact an opponent to start a match after 7 days have elapsed."
 If you have put a challenge on the forum and sent your opponent a PM but you get no response at all for 7 days then you should contact me by PM in the first instance and I will try and get the match started for you.
 Remember though, sometimes, it may be the case that your opponent is playing a number of matches already and does not want to start another one at this time.
 Provided they explain this to you and suggest an alternative start date then this is OK as far as the organisers are concerned.
 The tournament runs for 10 weeks and players are entitled to spread their matches out over that time.

-Rule 6 states, "If your opponent has not moved at all for 7 days without explanation then you are entitled to claim the match automatically by using the facility to do this on the multiplayer system."
+Additionally, Rule 6 states, "If your opponent has not moved at all for 7 days without explanation then you are entitled to claim the match automatically by using the facility to do this on the multiplayer system."

 In these circumstances you do not need to contact the organisers.
-If you are going away for a week in the tournament when you are in the middle of some matches then you must notify your opponent, either in-game or by PM.
+If you are going away for a week in the tournament when you are in the middle of some matches then you must notify your opponents, either in-game or by PM.

 If you feel uncomfortable about claiming a match under this rule then, after 7 days have passed without a turn, you may send a PM to your opponent asking him to play the next turn.
 If you hear nothing within 3 days then go ahead and claim the match.
+Please note that you cannot claim a match under this rule before the first Time Control check has taken place (i.e. in the first 3 weeks of the tournament).

-In terms of resignations from the tournament, Rule 6 stipulates, "If you wish to resign from the league, or if you will not have time to finish all of your matches, please notify the tournament organisers as soon as possible.
+Finally, in terms of resignations from the tournament, Rule 6 stipulates, "If you wish to resign from the league, or if you will not have time to finish all of your matches, please notify the tournament organisers as soon as possible.
 If you have not completed three matches in a division in a core section your record will be expunged completely.
 If you have completed three or more matches then the points available from any un-played matches will be awarded to your opponents.
 In the Themed Event, If you have not completed one match in a qualifying group you will be replaced by a reserve where possible.
 If you have completed one or more matches then the points available from any un-played matches will be awarded to your opponents."

 "Pot Luck" terrain